hanyvwang/hanyvwang.github.io/index.md

 ## Biography

-I am an incoming M.S. student in Epidemiology of Infectious Diseases (Quantitative Specialization) at Yale University, with a B.Sc. in Statistics and Quantitative Biology from the University of Toronto.
-My research interest is Environmental Epidemiology (especially in infectious disease).
-During my undergraduate studies, I have focused on theoretical foundations and applications of Gaussian Processes and Machine Learning, with an emphasis on probabilistic modeling and data-driven prediction.
-I have an ultimate goal of providing actionable insights for disease prevention and risk mitigation by integrating epidemiological modeling, environmental data analysis, and advanced statistics.
+I am an MSc student in Epidemiology of Infectious Diseases (Quantitative Specialization) at Yale University, with a background in Statistics and Quantitative Biology.
+My research interests focus on applying statistical modeling to understand how environmental factors influence infectious disease transmission.
+I have experience in Gaussian Processes and Machine Learning, with an emphasis on probabilistic modeling and data-driven prediction.
+My ultimate goal is to integrate epidemiological modeling, environmental data, and advanced statistics to generate actionable insights for disease prevention and risk mitigation.

 ## Research Interests

+- **Quantitative Infectious Disease Epidemiology**
+- **Environmental Drivers of Disease Transmission**
-- **Epidemiological Modeling**
+- **Probabilistic and Statistical Modeling**
-- **Biomedical Informatics**
-- **Public Health Analytics**
+- **Machine Learning & Data-Driven Inference**

 ## Education

-- **[MS in Epidemiology of Infectious Diseases (Quantitative)]** Yale University, Start in Sep 2025
+- **[MS in Epidemiology of Infectious Diseases (Quantitative)]** Yale University, Aug 2025 - May 2026
 - **[BS in Statistics & Quantitative Biology]** University of Toronto, Sep 2022 - Jun 2025

 {% include_relative _includes/publications.md %}